amannj/comtradeRggregator/README.md

 files you downloaded from Comtrade.
-For example, you can use function `build_Comtrade()` whenever you have a very large data query which you would like to run over multiple days (and turn off your computer in the meantime) before building the finale Comtrade data base.
+For example, you can use function `build_Comtrade()` whenever you have a very large data query which you would like to run over multiple days (and turn off your computer in the meantime) before building the finale Comtrade database.
 In such a case you would set `rm.temporaryFiles = FALSE` when running `download_Comtrade()` and then, after you have run all your queries, you would then point `build_Comtrade()` to the location of all your